 For most portfolios with an environmental tilt, the lower allocation to Energy likely resulted in a noticeable positive performance effect relative to broad market portfolios.
 In fact, given the large degree of underperformance in Energy, allocating those dollars to any combination of other sectors would have boosted returns.
 As an example, the Vanguard ESG U.S. Stock Index ETF (ESGV), which had less than 0.1% allocated to Energy at quarter-end, outperformed Vanguard’s Total Stock Market ETF (VTI) by 2% in the first quarter and outperformed the S&P 500 by 0.8%.

-Certainly, market dynamics will continue to shift, and different sectors will lead the market at different times.
+Regardless, we can be confident that market dynamics will never be completely stable, and different sectors will lead the market at different times.
 It is worth remembering this when comparing the performance of an environmentally-focused portfolio to broader benchmarks.